Pub giant reveals Glasgow expansion plans

 JD Wetherspoon has revealed it will create 40 new jobs with expansion of a long-established pub in Glasgow.

-The pub giant said the jobs boost will come with its £1.4 million project to expand The Sir John Moore on Argyle Street.
+The pub giant said the jobs boost will come with its £1.4 million project to expand The Sir John Moore, which has been a fixture on Argyle Street since June 2002.

 Redevelopment work starts at the pub, located a short walk from Central Station, today, with the outlet closing on Monday August 7 until early October to allow the major works to take place.
 It will reopen to the public on Sunday October 3.